 VIDEO: Click on the image above to watch this video dealing with Motions to Quash.
 Make sure to SUBSCRIBE to our legal channel which now has nearly 20,000 subscribers.
 The motion to quash can be a VERY IMPORTANT TOOL in the Torrent Lawyers Defense Toolbox!

 Top 10 Most Important VIDEO Resources (Make sure to SUBSCRIBE – Be Smarter Than Your Friends!!!)

-- Overview of Bittorent lawsuit process (will let you know what's going on)
+- Overview of Bittorent lawsuit process (this will let you know what's going on)

 - ME2 Mechanic Resurrection Lawsuits

 - Prevailing Defendants can seek their Attorney Fees

 - What if I ignore the lawsuit?